Cask Cookbook

 Stanza: livecheck

-The livecheck stanza is used to automatically fetch the latest version of a cask from changelogs, release notes, appcasts, etc. Since the main homebrew/cask repository only accepts submissions for stable versions of software (and documented exceptions), this allows for verifying that the submitted version is the latest, and alerting when a newer version is available using brew livecheck.
+The livecheck stanza is used to automatically fetch the latest version of a cask from changelogs, release notes, appcasts, etc.

 Every livecheck block must contain a url, which can be either a string or a symbol pointing to other URLs in the cask (:url or :homepage).